joschout/SubmodularMaximization/README.md

 # Unconstrained Submodular Maximization
 A collection of optimization algorithms for Unconstrained Submodular Maximization (USM) of non-monotone non-negative set functions.

-As maximizing such a function is NP-hard, finding a maximum for such a function is often done using a greedy approach resulting in an approximate solution.
+ Maximizing a non-monotone submodular function is NP-hard.
+This means there is no guarantee an optimal solution can be found within a polynomial number of function evaluations.
+As maximization is NP-hard, finding a 'maximum' is often done using approximation algorithms resulting in an approximate solution.
 This repository contains Python implementations of a couple of optimization algorithms tackling USM.

 ## Included algorithms